 Courses can be taken for training as professional or personal development, or for university credit.
 At this time, we are planning for mainly in-person courses in 2023.
 Please see the Courses page to view availability and course descriptions.
-Participants taking a course for training are strongly encouraged to complete course readings, but are not required to complete course assignments.
+Participants taking a course for training are strongly encouraged to complete course readings but are not required to complete course assignments.
 Students taking courses for university credit will be expected to complete readings and assignments.
 A syllabus will be posted in Moodle, CMU’s Learning Management System, and can be accessed by students once registered.
 A tentative syllabus will be posted to the CSOP website on the courses page, when available.

 All CSOP participants must have:

 - Proficiency in spoken and written English.
 If English is not your first language and your education was not primarily in English, you will be required to submit a writing sample as part of the application process.

 - A secondary-school diploma and at least one year of university or equivalent work experience.